-Stroud School, Romsey
+Stroud School, King Edward VI Preparatory School, Romsey

-Set in 22 acres of countryside in Romsey (25 mins from Winchester and Southampton), is Stroud School, a well-respected, non-selective co-ed prep school, housed in a grand Victorian manor house with wisteria-covered stone porch.
+Set in 22 acres of countryside in Romsey (20 mins from Winchester and Southampton), is Stroud School, King Edward VI Preparatory School, a well-respected, gently-selective co-ed prep school for children aged 3-13, housed in a grand Victorian manor house with wisteria-covered stone porch.

 Stroud was, in fact, one of the first schools to offer cricket to all boys and girls from Year 3 upwards, suggesting a willingness to embrace new ideas.
-Certainly alternative sports play a big part in the curriculum, such as handball, ultimate frisbee and lacrosse, alongside athletics and swimming in the Summer Term.
+Certainly, alternative sports play a big part in the curriculum, such as handball, volleyball and lacrosse, alongside athletics and swimming in the Summer Term.

 MUSIC, ART & DRAMA

-Horse riding is very popular here, thanks to the two resident ponies and on-site paddock.
+Horse riding is very popular here, thanks to the resident ponies and on-site paddock.
 It’s not only encouraged as a sport but also for pastoral care.
 I’m told when a child puts their chin on the gate, the ponies intuitively know to comfort them.

 WRAP AROUND CARE